Don't Play Me Cheap

-Don't Play Me Cheap is a studio album by Ike & Tina Turner released on Sue Records in 1963.
+Don't Play Me Cheap is a studio album by Ike & Tina Turner, released on Sue Records in 1963.

 Content and release

 Don't Play Me Cheap was arranged by Jesse Herring and René Hall.
-It features mainly compositions by Ike Turner with the exception of "The Real Me" which was written by Curtis Mayfield and "Love Letters" written by Edward Heyman and Victor Young.
+It features mainly compositions by Ike Turner; the exceptions are "The Real Me" which was written by Curtis Mayfield and "Love Letters" written by Edward Heyman and Victor Young.
 The album was released in February 1963 and produced one single, "Wake Up," released in April 1963 with the title track as the B-side.
 The song "I Made A Promise Up Above" was the B-side to the single "Dear John" in 1966.